RocketChat/google-summer-of-code/google-summer-of-code-2026.md

 For general information, please visit our 24 x 7 community channel for Google Summer of Code 2026 : [https://open.rocket.chat/channel/opensource2026](https://open.rocket.chat/channel/opensource2026)

-Join our [Google Summer of Code 2026 Team ](https://open.rocket.chat/channel/opensource2026) today, introduce yourself to the friendly community, and interact with over **800 like-minded** contributors/mentors (as of February 17, 2026) and meet the team in the [12+ team channels](https://open.rocket.chat/channel/opensource2026/team-channels).
+Join our [Google Summer of Code 2026 Team ](https://open.rocket.chat/channel/opensource2026) today, introduce yourself to the friendly community, and interact with over **1225 like-minded** contributors/mentors (as of March 12, 2026) and meet the team in the [44+ team channels](https://open.rocket.chat/channel/opensource2026/team-channels).

 Interested contributors are also encouraged to interact directly with our team and community on the team channels: